PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 ![partial flag eval](../images/blog/flag-resiliency/partial-eval.png)

 As we've noted before, the only flags that can fail evaluation are ones that depend on specific properties.
 Further, if a property change is triggering flag evaluation, the client SDK can send these new properties alongside the request, and we use these properties as overrides for flag evaluation.
+We automatically send these properties for all properties set via the SDK helpers.

 This solution is special because flags that affect the most people will almost never go down.
 Flags affecting a small % (property based) can be unavailable more often.
 This is one reason we recommend creating flags that match all people when possible.